ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 Preconditions:

-* An L2 test instance is set up and available for testing.
+* An L2 instance is set up and available for testing.
 * A set of L2 Meta Transactions has been submitted by the Transaction Sender and processed on the L2.
 * Some of the L2 Meta Transactions have been reverted before being finalized on the L2's Layer 1.